 Churchill later added, “There is not, and never was, any bitterness in my heart towards your country.”

-It’s an interesting time for this Churchill item to hit the news.
-Author Thomas Maier has just published a fascinating new book entitled "When Lions Roar: The Churchills and the Kennedys."
+It was an interesting time for this Churchill item to hit the news.
+Author Thomas Maier had just published a fascinating new book entitled "When Lions Roar: The Churchills and the Kennedys."

 How much so?
 The same year Churchill wrote to John Dulanty about the possibility of a united Ireland, Churchill’s ties to the Kennedy family became a problem for a skinny young World War II veteran named John F. Kennedy, who was running for a congressional seat in Boston.

 The Churchill-Kennedy connection stretches back to the 1930s, as Maier notes.